gofr-dev/gofr/docs/quick-start/observability/page.md

 {% new-tab-link title="OpenTelemetry" href="https://opentelemetry.io/docs/concepts/what-is-opentelemetry/" /%} , a popular tracing framework, to
 automatically add traces to all requests and responses.

+GoFr has support for both zipkin as well as jaeger trace exporters.

 **Automatic Correlation ID Propagation:**

 When a request enters your GoFr application, GoFr automatically generates a correlation-ID `X-Correlation-ID` and adds it